lesnikyan/lisapet/readme.md

 Types such as a collections, structs, functions, etc will be explaned next sections.

 ### 2. Sub-blocks, code-formatting.
-Control structures, data-structures, functions, etc. have inner place with internal line / expressions, here we call it as an expression block or sub-block.
+Control structures, data-structures, functions, etc. have inner place with internal lines / expressions, here we call it as an expression block or sub-block.
-Cild or sub block separated by indent with one or more whitespaces relaated to parent.
+Child or sub block separated by indent with one or more whitespaces related to parent.
 All indents should be equal.
+First indent defines all other indents in file.
 Base block structures: `if`, `for`, `while`, `match-cases`, `function`.
-Data structures cab have block version of definition (`struct`) or construct (`dict`, `list`).
+Data structures can have block version of definition (`struct`) or constructor (`dict`, `list`).
-Sone basically block structs also can have inline version of syntax (controls, sequence of expressions).
+Some blocks also can have inline version of syntax (controls, sequence of expressions).
 See more about inline syntax in next sections.

 ### 3. `if`-statement, `else`